klaudiohmmedeiros/gamificationdesigntest20261/README.md

 ## Mission ideas

 - **Attendance missions**: Missions based on attendance of the student in classes.
-It's recommended to allow a certain tolerance for absences per assessment unit (e.g. 90% of attendance, one absence);
+It's recommended to allow a certain tolerance for absences per assessment unit (e.g. *"The student has 90% of attendance on Unit I"*, *"The student has one or less absences on Unit I"*);
 - **Grading missions**: Missions based on grading of the student in assessment units.
 The value thresholds may vary based on the scoring system used in the institution (e.g. numeric grades, concepts).
-It's recommended to allow a certain tolerance for grading per assessment unit (e.g. in a system with max grade of 100, reward grades of 86 or above);
+It's recommended to allow a certain tolerance for grading per assessment unit (e.g. *"The student got a grade of 86 or more in Unit I (max 100)"*, *"The student got a A grade in Unit I"*);
 - **Exposition missions**: Missions based on participation on in-class or online discussions.
 They can represent in-class presentations or other types of tasks where students present something for the class or instructor;
 - **Team missions**: Missions based on teamwork.
 They can represent missions for tasks where each student has a different subtask to do or scoring goals for the team (e.g. the student's team scored over 1000 points);
 - **Exercise missions**: Missions based on exercises done by students over the time.
 It can be based on the count of exercises done (e.g. done 5 exercises, 10 exercises);